 Under Canadian securities laws and Canopy policy, Reporting Insiders are required to file a report (the “Insider Report”) with securities regulators any time they trade in shares, debt securities, options (including the grant and exercise of options), deferred share units or restricted stock units of the Company (which involve the issuance or potential issuance of securities from treasury).
 Reporting Insiders must file an Insider Report electronically through the “System for Electronic Disclosure by Insiders” (“SEDI”) within 5 days after each trade.

 In the course of conducting business, Canopy Team Members may be in possession of information which may be of a market sensitive nature.
 Access to such information must be limited strictly to those persons who require it in order to perform the duties expected of them.
 Precautions must be adopted by each Canopy Team Member to ensure that sensitive information within their department is not available or accessible to individuals inside or outside of the Company who have no requirement for such information.
 Canopy Team Members are reminded to review the Canopy Disclosure Policy for further information.

 3.9.
 Automatic Plans

 Trading restrictions during blackout periods will normally not be applicable when the Canopy Team Member has entered into a plan allowing him or her to purchase or sell Company securities on an automatic basis according to a pre-established set of instructions with respect to timing and price, regardless of whether a blackout period may be in effect and regardless of whether the Canopy Team Member may be in possession of material undisclosed information about Canopy at the time of such purchase or sale.

-These plans must be preapproved by board of directors of Canopy, acting in its sole discretion, and must meet the following conditions:
+These plans must be preapproved by the Compliance Committee, acting in its sole discretion, and must meet the following conditions:

 At the time the plan is entered into, (i) the Canopy Team Member is not in possession of any material undisclosed information relating to the Company;